marketcalls/fyers-scanner/README.md

 ## Troubleshooting

-### "Access token not set"
+### "Access token not set" or "Your Fyers session has expired"
+- This is expected after 3:00 AM IST when tokens are automatically cleared
-- Go to Dashboard and click "Authenticate Fyers"
+- Go to Dashboard and click "Connect Fyers" or "Re-authenticate"
 - Complete the OAuth2 flow with your Fyers credentials
+- You'll need to do this daily due to Fyers' 24-hour token expiration policy

 ### "No data available for symbol"
 - Ensure the symbol format is correct (`EXCHANGE:SYMBOL-TYPE`)